sunzuolei/rplidar/README.md

 ##sdk
 ------
-the sdk folder is the driver which support multiple platforms.
+the sdk folder is a cross-platform library.

 ##externRplidarClass
 --------------------